 A top medical care hospital in India, our cancer institution has always been dedicated to providing the best results and a comfortable medical experience to patients.
 One of the best health care centres in India, we maintain a patient-centric atmosphere where the main priority is to deliver first-class cancer treatment in India to the ones in need.
 Alongside providing relief for cancer, we also help fight the taboo that persists around the disease in India.

 By encouraging more and more people, especially in the rural areas, to follow up with their treatment and educating them about the facts about cancer- we help patients battle not just the disease, but also provide them counselling to lead a positive life full of more hope and happiness.
 We motivate our patients to internalize the fact that Cancer, if diagnosed in time, it is completely curable and that life goes beyond Cancer.

 Among other elements, alcohol, red meat, too much sugar or dairy and too less intake of healthy substances are directly linked to an increased risk of a person developing cancer, sooner than later in his/her life.
-Currently, the most common types of cancer treatment are chemotherapy, radiotherapy, tumor surgery and hormonal therapy.
+Currently, the most common types of cancer treatment are chemotherapy, radiotherapy, tumour surgery and hormonal therapy.

-There are multiple ways to prevent cancer by ensuring you lead an overall healthy lifestyle; these include- not using tobacco, maintain a healthy weight, fruits/vegetables-rich diet, limiting alcohol intake and being physically active.
-Fortis, being one of the top medical care hospitals in India provides the latest and the best oncology facilities to patients, some of which include- medical oncology, clinical hematology, radiation oncology, BMT and nuclear medicine.
+There are multiple ways to prevent cancer by ensuring you lead an overall healthy lifestyle; these include- not using tobacco, maintain a healthy weight, fruits/vegetable-rich diet, limiting alcohol intake and being physically active.
+Fortis, being one of the top medical care hospitals in India provides the latest and the best oncology facilities to patients, some of which include- medical oncology, clinical haematology, radiation oncology, BMT and nuclear medicine.